Ros Noonan: Political career

 In 1980 Noonan unsuccessfully contested the Wellington mayoralty against Michael Fowler.
 Despite losing the mayoralty, she was elected for two terms as a councillor on a Labour ticket between 1980 and 1986.
-During her time on the council she led the opposition to proposals to privatise city council housing.
+She was one member of the "troika" (a group of three female Labour councillors alongside Helene Ritchie and Hazel Bibby) who frequently opposed Fowler around the council table.
+It culminated in 1982, when Ritchie successfully passed a motion officially declaring Wellington a nuclear-free zone.
+Also during her time on the council she led the opposition to proposals to privatise city council housing.
 Arguing that the provision of low-cost, affordable housing was of enormous benefit to the city which had flow-on benefits to ratepayers.
 Wellington ended up keeping the state housing, one of the few councils that did so.
+Under Fowler's successor as mayor Ian Lawrence, Noonan opposed his decision in 1985 to disallow a petition to force a ratepayers' poll on the issue of water and sewerage and not allow councillors to see it.
+In a meeting she asked Lawrence how he reconciled the withholding of the petition given a recent extension of the Official Information Act 1982 to cover local authorities.
+At the next council meeting, Lawrence was accused of being "obstructive, undemocratic and frustrating the course of justice" which caused walkouts and verbal attacks.
+The sewerage issue plagued Lawrence for the rest of his mayoralty and led to his defeat at the next election.
 In 1987 she turned down the offer to be Labour's candidate at the Otari Ward by-election saying she had insufficient time to be both a councillor as well as fulfill her duties with the Royal Commission on Social Policy, to which she had been recently appointed.

+She was in favour of homosexual law reform in New Zealand and listed her name openly in support.

+In 1990, Noonan was awarded the New Zealand 1990 Commemoration Medal.

 Other activities

 Noonan was involved with trade unionism and entered the field herself via the Kindergarten Teachers' Association.
 From there she launched her career with the unions and worked for the New Zealand Educational Institute, including eight years as its national secretary from 1988 to 1996.
 She then left for a position as the human rights coordinator for Education International, an international teachers' organisation in Brussels.

 She later returned to New Zealand in March 2001 to succeed Pamela Jefferies as New Zealand's Human Rights Commissioner.
 She held that position for over a decade until stepping aside in August 2011.
 In 2018, she was appointed to head a review panel of the family court system in New Zealand by Justice Minister Andrew Little.

 In the 2020 Queen's Birthday Honours, Noonan was appointed a Companion of the New Zealand Order of Merit, for services to human rights.

+Noonan's husband, Michael, died in 2023.